Liliya-Tazieva/AntiVirus/README.md

 # AntiVirus
-Project is making by 2nd year students of Saint-Petersburg State University/n
+Project is making by 2nd year students of Saint-Petersburg State University.
 Faculty: Applied Mathematics and  Managerial Processes